tmandry/Swindler/README.md

 loop, which can often lead to long, multi-second delays.

-Swindler maintains a model of all applications and window states, so your code knows everything about the windows on the screen.
-Reading the state is always fast, because all state is kept within your application's process and stays up to date.
+Swindler maintains a model of all applications and window states, so your code knows everything about the windows on the screen. **Reads are instantaneous**, because all state is kept within your application's process and stays up to date.
 Swindler is extensively tested to ensure it stays consistent with the system in any situation.

 #### Asynchronous writes and refreshes